waylonflinn/arrayviewer/README.md

 View binary array data stored in files, from node, the browser and the command line.

+# Install
+`npm install arrayviewer`

+# Usage
+Shows the 4th element in the array.

+`node arrayviewer ./data/a.arr -i 3`

+Shows the 10th element in the array with more context.

+`node arrayviewer ./data/a.arr -i 9 -c 6`

 # Metadata

+`node arrayviewer ./data/a.arr -i 9 -c 6 -m`

-Will also look (with the `-m` option) for a file of the same name as the array with the `.meta` extension.
-It has the following format
+If the `-m` option is specified it will also look for a file of the same name as the array with the `.meta` extension.
+The `meta` file has the following format

 ```json
 {